-This 10,000 square foot facility houses the Ollie Bell Dining Hall which includes a modern commercial kitchen, a large student dining area, and the more formal President's Dining Room which seats approximately 20 and is used to entertain special guests of the University.
-The Patrick Building also houses the Admissions office and coffee shop.
+This 10,000 square foot facility houses the Ollie Bell Dining Hall which includes a modern commercial kitchen, a large student dining area..
+The Patrick Building also houses the Admissions office, The Quill (event room), and the Student Mail Room.